greengru34/GreenGruHub/README.md

 - SpuzlX has also "cracked" many games like Minecraft and Cookie Clicker

 ### Why use SpuzlX?
-SpuzlX is completly free and mostly add free
+SpuzlX is completly free and ad free
-SpuzlX has highly engaded devolopers reading every formum or question
+SpuzlX has highly engaged devolopers reading every forum or question

 ### Socials
 You can follow our official organization

     https://www.youtube.com/@GreenGru

-### Discord  (down right now)
+### Discord Server
     Discord Server

 ### Questions?
-We primarily answer all questions on our official Discord server or Youtube comments
+We answer all questions on our official Discord server or Youtube comments

 ### Minecraft server
 - The Minecraft server runs on cracked Minecraft (Eaglercraft) 1.12.2.